EEEManchester/MallARD_Sim_2/README.md

 ### Overview

-This repository contains packages to run MallARD in simulation.
+This repository contains packages to run MallARD in simulation as manual mode.

 -----